barbs89/donations-api/README.md

 $ v20.13.1
 ```

-If **Node** is not installed on your computer, you can follow the instructions outlined [here](https://nodejs.org/en/download/package-manager).
+If **Node** is not installed on your computer you can follow the instructions outlined [here](https://nodejs.org/en/download/package-manager).

-## Run application locally
+## Running the application locally
 ---
-To run the application locally, you will need to clone the repository from GitHub onto your computer to run the application.

-Follow the steps below to get the application up and running.
+Follow the steps below to run the application locally.
-1. On your terminal, enter the following command to clone the repository:
+1. Clone the repository by entering the following command in to your terminal:

 ```
 $ git clone https://github.com/barbs89/raisely-backend-test.git
 ```
-2. Next, install the necessary node packages the application depends on:
+2. Install the required node packages:
 ```
 $ npm install
 ```
-3. Start the server locally
+3. Start the server
 ```
 $ npm start
 ```
-3. Visit `http://localhost:8080` on your browser.
+4. Visit `http://localhost:8080` in your browser.
 ```
 [nodemon] 3.1.0
 [nodemon] to restart at any time, enter `rs`